gitlabhq/omnibus-gitlab/doc/settings/database.md

     **Note:**
     - `/etc/gitlab/gitlab.rb` should have file permissions `0600` because it contains plain-text passwords.
-    - Postgresql allows to listen on multiple adresses.
+    - Postgresql allows to listen on multiple addresses.
 See [Postgresql Connection Config#listen_addresses](https://www.postgresql.org/docs/9.5/static/runtime-config-connection.html#listen_addresses)

         If you use multiple addresses in `gitlab_rails['db_host']`, comma-separated, the first address in the list will be used for connection.